GDimitroff/Omnifood/README.md

 ## Acknowledgments

-The Omnifood project is built as a part of Udemy HTML5 and CSS3 course from Jonas Schmedtmann.
+The Omnifood project is built as a part of Udemy HTML5 and CSS3 course by Jonas Schmedtmann.